Ananym/proxchat-tk/webrtc_audio_debug_summary.md

 ## Things to Look Out For / Potential Issues

-- **SSRC Association Failure:**
+- **SSRC Association Failure (from SDP):**
   - Logs: `[ERROR] Failed to parse SSRC from ...
 SDP...` (during offer/answer).
-  - Logs: `[WARNING] Received audio RTP packet with SSRC {ssrc} but no associated peer found.` (in `OnRtpPacketReceived`).
-This would indicate both SDP parsing and dynamic association failed.
-  - **If this occurs:**
-    - Verify the SDP content in the logs to ensure `a=ssrc:` lines are present for audio.
-    - Re-examine the `ParseSsrcFromSdp` regex or logic.
-    - The dynamic SSRC association might still need refinement if multiple peers connect very rapidly and SDP parsing fails for all of them.
+If this occurs, `RemoteAudioSsrc` in `PeerConnectionState` will be 0 initially, and the system will rely on learning it from the first RTP packet in `OnRtpPacketReceived`.
+  - **SSRC Handling by SIPSorcery:** The application no longer manually parses SDP for SSRC or stores `RemoteAudioSsrc` in its state.
+SIPSorcery is responsible for interpreting SSRCs from SDP for its internal track management.
+Issues here might manifest as SIPSorcery failing to set up tracks correctly, though this is less likely to be directly visible in our application logs beyond general connection failures if SDP is malformed.
+- **Failure to Identify Peer in `OnRtpPacketReceived`:**
+  - Logs: `[ERROR] Received audio RTP packet (SSRC: ...) on an RTCPeerConnection instance that was not found in the _peerConnections dictionary.` This would be a critical failure in managing the `_peerConnections` collection or `RTCPeerConnection` instances.
 - **Audio Playback Issues Despite Peer Found:**
   - `AudioService` logs show `Played ... bytes...` for the correct peer, but no audio is heard: Check system volume, output device selection in Windows, potential NAudio issues.
   - `AudioService` logs `[ERROR] PlayAudio: Failed to create PeerPlayback for {peerId}...` or `[WARNING] PlayAudio: Peer {peerId} has null playback components (WaveOut or Buffer is null even after potential creation)...`.
 This indicates an issue in `CreatePeerPlayback`.